RichardDooling/Entertainment_Law/First_Amendment-Indecency/First_Amendment-Indecency.md

 > Absent a more particularized and compelling reason for its actions, the State may not, consistently with the First and Fourteenth Amendments, make the simple public display of this single four-letter expletive a criminal offense. [*Cohen*][cohen]

-Justice John Marshall Harlan II wrote that the wrote that the f-word was a matter of taste, not law:
+Justice John Marshall Harlan II wrote that the f-word was a matter of taste, not law:

 > How is one to distinguish this from any other offensive word?
 Surely the State has no right to cleanse public debate to the point where it is grammatically palatable to the most squeamish among us.
 Yet no readily ascertainable general principle exists for stopping short of that result were we to affirm the judgment below.
 For, while the particular four-letter word being litigated here is perhaps more distasteful than most others of its genre, it is nevertheless often true that one man's vulgarity is another's lyric.
 Indeed, we think it is largely because governmental officials cannot make principled distinctions in this area that the Constitution leaves matters of taste and style so largely to the individual. [*Cohen*][cohen]